kokosz-pl/convex-hull/README.md

 # Convex Hull

-Convex hull problem solved with jarvis's algorithm.
+Convex hull problem solved with jarvis's algorithm with the use of the orientation of 3 ordered points.